dibgerge/configs/README.md

 ML4W uses `oh-my-zsh` and `oh-my-posh` by default.
 The `power10k_theme` is going out of maintenance, but I used the `oh-my-posh` implementatioin of it.

 1. Copy the file `~/.config/zshrc/20-customization` to `~/.config/zshrc/custom/20-customization`
+2. Copy the file `powerlevel10k_rainbow.toml` to the `~/.config/ohmyposh/` directory.
+This file is slightly modified version of the theme to add conda environment info.
-2. Change the `oh-my-posh` init command to the following:
+4. Change the `oh-my-posh` init command to the following:

-   `eval "$(oh-my-posh init zsh --config https://raw.githubusercontent.com/JanDeDobbeleer/oh-my-posh/refs/heads/main/themes/powerlevel10k_rainbow.omp.json)"`
+   `eval "$(oh-my-posh init zsh --config $HOME/.config/ohmyposh/powerlevel10k_rainbow.toml)"`

 ## Tmux